KDE/digikam-doc/image_editor/transform_tools.rst

 After you have rotated an image, there will be unpleasant triangular *holes* at the corners.
 One way to fix them is to crop the image with :menuselection:`Transform --> Crop` Image Editor menu.

 A more elegant way to crop the rotated image is to use the **Auto-Crop** function.
-Choose anyone of the following options from the combo-box to your preference:
+Choose any one of the following options from the combo-box based on your preference:

     - **Widest area**: This option crops the rotated image to the widest possible (width) rectangular section.

-    - **Largest area**: This options crops the rotated image to the biggest surface.
+    - **Largest area**: This option crops the rotated image to the biggest surface.

 Hold the mouse over the combo-box and scroll with the wheel between the two possibilities.